 AKVIS LightShop can work independently as a standalone program as well as a plug-in to a photo editor.

-To call the plugin, select it from filters of your image editing program.
+Plugin is an add-on for a photo editor, for example for Photoshop.
+To call the plugin, select AKVIS –> LightShop from filters of your image editing program.

 The workspace view depends on which editing mode is chosen in the Control Panel: Express or Advanced.